How to break in Soccer cleats in less than a week? Easy tricks!

 I was 9 years old when I got my first soccer cleats as a birthday gift from my dad.
-He gifted me the famous Adidas F50 Adizero shoes.
-I was so excited to wear and play with them for hours and hours on the ground.
+It was the famous Adidas F50 Adizero shoes and I was so excited to wear and play with them for hours and hours on the ground.

 But, this sweet memory came with some bitter moments.
-I got severe foot pain, itching, and blisters on my soles after using those bad boys for the first time.
-Being a soccer enthusiast, my dad helped me resolve this issue.
-He taught me how to break into new soccer cleats easily to avoid that thorn-itching pain in the heel.
+After the first play session, I got severe foot pain, itching, and blisters on my soles.
+Being the family shoe specialist, my dad helped me resolve this issue and taught me how to break in soccer cleats, avoiding this thorn-itching pain.

-I know how many newbies may experience such issues.
-At times, you may not know how to correct this though.
-As an experienced soccer player, I feel, it is my duty to help you guys out!
-In this detailed guide, I will share my secret tips to break in those kicks without compromising your comfort.
-(But, if you are in a rush, this infographic will help you with the process highlights).
+And I know, I’m not the only one who faced this challenge.
+Many newbies still continue to experience such issues, without knowing how to correct this.
+Coming from a family of shoe enthusiasts and specialists, I feel, it is my duty to help you guys out!
+In this guide, I will share my secret tips to break in those kicks without compromising your comfort.
+(But, if you are in a rush, this infographic will highlight the process for you).

-Top 7 ways to break into your soccer cleats
+Top 7 ways to break in your soccer cleats

-When I got my first pair of soccer cleats, I had to spend three weeks straight playing in these hard shoes that would cut the skin like a thorn.
-However, fortunately, I took my lessons and figured out ways that work just fine to break in soccer cleats, and, I’m sharing those here.
+When I got my first pair of soccer cleats, I had to go through blisters and excruciating pain that cut my skin like a thorn.
+However, I took my lessons and figured out ways to break in my cleats, and, I’m sharing those here.

 1. Walk with them

 Wear your new cleats and walk indoors or outdoors for the first few days.
-Avoid running while wearing them.
+Avoid running while wearing them- since the side and back support may be too hard on your new shoes, running in them can bite your Achilles tendon and give you blisters.

 2. Soak in warm water

-This trick is useful for leather cleats.
+This trick is super useful for leather cleats.
 My soccer friend Harry found the right leather cleats for himself, but they were not absolutely perfect for his feet, because, one shoe can not fit everybody.
-To make them a perfect fit, he started taking warm showers while wearing his new cleats.
+To make them fit perfectly, he started taking warm showers while wearing these shoes.
 He just needed the shoes to fit slightly better around his toes, as he has wider toes.
 These warm showers solved this problem for him.

 Pro tip- Make sure not to use too hot water or submerge them for a longer time.
 Always air dry them and wear them to walk on the ground.